Skip to main content Skip to search Skip to search

 Handguns are illegal in the U.K., and whenever one is reported, the police swing into high gear.
 But things go very wrong when the police swoop down on a home in Eastvale to seize a reported handgun.
 In the confusion, Patrick Doyle, a former neighbour of Banks, is shot.
 Doyle's daughter, Erin, is to blame for the gun being in the house, and while she's in police custody, her housemate in Leeds, Tracy Banks, decides to let Erin's boyfriend know that the police have been around their place.
 Bad decision.
 When Banks returns home from holiday, Tracy is missing.
 And that's not the worst of it.

-Robinson's latest Inspector Banks novel is a powerful story of how the volatile emotions of love and resentment can turn deadly when fear comes creeping in.
+Bad Boy is a story of how the volatile emotions of love and resentment can turn deadly when fear comes creeping in.

 About the author